GLAM-Leeds/GLAM-Parti-ML/README.md

 **Overview**

 GLAM-Parti-ML is a new framework which integrates machine learning algorithms into the process-based crop model, GLAM-Parti, for the prediction of crop biomass, grain yield and the crop phenological stage at daily time step.
 The incorporation of ML into the model eliminates the need of stress factors and reduces the physiological model parameters down to four.
-GLAM-Parti-ML is written in R and the steps for downloading and running the model to reproduce the results and figures of the manuscript are given below.
+GLAM-Parti-ML is written in R and the steps for downloading and running the model to reproduce the results and figures of Droutsas et al (Integration of Machine Learning into process-based crop modelling to improve simulation of complex crop responses) are given below.

 **Steps to run GLAM-Parti-ML and reproduce the results of the paper**